academia-edu/biblicit/README.md

 Apache licensed (see LICENSE.TXT).

-Please note svm-light is free only for non-commercial use, but is used by this gem by permission of the author.
-For conditions on additional use see [the website](http://svmlight.joachims.org/).
+Please note svm-light is in general free only for non-commercial use, but can be used in this gem by permission of the author.
+For conditions on additional uses see [the website](http://svmlight.joachims.org/).